-Through his work at the Wayside Chapel, Ted witnessed the impact Australia’s health was having on our children and wasn’t prepared to watch it get any worse.
+Through his work at the Wayside Chapel, Ted witnessed how health and social issues were impacting the lives of Australian children and wasn’t prepared to watch it get any worse.

 The year was 1979.
 Along with other health challenges, the issue of illicit drug use was exploding.
 As a community, we were struggling to understand how to deal with this problem.
 While still committed to providing crisis relief and rehabilitation, Ted saw an opportunity to address the issue before it became a problem… through education.

 His vision for Life Education was centred on a powerful concept.

 Each and every child is unique.
 A true marvel in body mind and spirit.

 Ted was really clear.
 Let’s not frighten our kids with scare tactics so they act in ways that we think are best for them.
 Let’s motivate and empower them so they can and will actively draw on their own knowledge to make safer and healthier choices.
 The same approach to education continues to inspire the development of our program today.

 When the demand for the newly founded program soon outgrew the classroom in Sydney’s King Cross, innovation stepped in.
 The first mobile classroom (MLC) was built in 1982, enabling us to take our program to where it was needed most.